Access and Environment Advisory Group

 The new ‘Access and Environment Advisory Group’ (AAG) was formed to take a fresh approach to consultation between British Canoeing and independent and passionate volunteers who want to see more people actively using waterways in a responsible and sustainable manner.

 The new Access and Environment Advisory Group met three times throughout 2017 in Nottingham, Birmingham and Bristol.
-In 2018 the group will meet at least quarterly.
+In 2018 the group met quarterly.

 Membership of the group has been drawn from staff and volunteers who are actively involved in a range of access and environmental work, covering both England and Wales.